asyncanup/apper/README.md

 It can have a package.json, its dependencies are respected, it can be pulled out and placed anywhere in the overall directory structure.

-The rest api is entirely based on the directory structure, and what app lies where.
+The rest api is entirely based on the directory structure, on what app lies where.